kylestetz/CLNDR/README.md

   weekOffset: 0,
   // determines which month to start with using either a date string or a moment object.
   startWithMonth: "YYYY-MM-DD" or moment(),
+  // an array of day abbreviations.
+Has always to start with Sunday.
+  daysOfTheWeek: ['D', 'L', 'M', 'M', 'J', 'V', 'S'],
   // callbacks!
   clickEvents: {
     // fired whenever a calendar box is clicked.